Project DOCC

-Delivery of Chronic Care (DOCC) is a component of medicine that requires an understanding of a patient’s home environment and collaboration with families.
+Delivery of Chronic Care (DOCC) is a component of medical education that requires an understanding of a patient’s home environment and collaboration with families.

-Project DOCC connects medial students, residents and fellows with our faculty of Parent Teachers who share their personal family experiences of caring for a child living with severe disabilities.
+DOCC Project connects medical students, residents and fellows with our faculty of Parent Teachers who share their personal experiences of caring for children living with disabilities and/or chronic illnesses resulting in extensive medical needs.

-Parent Teachers welcome those training for their healthcare careers into their homes for immersive educational experiences, which has proven to increase physicians’ openness to work closely with families to care for patients with chronic health needs.
+Parent Teachers welcome those training for their medical careers into their homes for immersive educational experiences.
+These personal encounters are proven to increase physicians’ openness to work closely with families to care for patients with disabilities and/or chronic illnesses.

-The Project DOCC curriculum is focused on sharing the perspectives of families managing their children’s complex needs at home and in the community with real-life experiences that are difficult to portray in a medical textbook, hospital or clinic setting.
-Dialog portrays how each patient has a unique set of health needs and home environment.
+The Project DOCC curriculum focuses on sharing the perspectives of families managing their children’s extensive medical needs at home and in the community.
+This real-life experience is difficult to portray in a medical textbook, hospital or clinic setting.
+Dialog portrays how each patient has a unique set of medical needs and home environment.

 Sessions with DOCC Parent Teachers are required components of programs at: